-Adopt the 2010-2015 Five-Year Consolidated Plan and approve the One-Year Action Plan for the 2010 Program Year to be submitted to the United States Department of Housing and Urban Development.
+Approve the proposed projects described herein for the City of Lancaster's 2011 One-Year Action Plan application to be submitted to the United States Department of Housing and Urban Development.

-Financial Impact:
+Fiscal Impact:

-Financial impact is estimated at \$1,400,000 in new Community Development Block Grant (CDBG) entitlement funds and \$169,488 of reprogrammed CDBG funds.
+Fiscal impact is estimated at \$1,419,000 new Community Development Block Grant (CDBG) entitlement funds.